angular/angular/aio/content/guide/ngmodule.md

 </md-tab-group>

-1. It imports the `ContactRoutingModule` object from `contact-routing.module.ts`
+* It imports the `ContactRoutingModule` object from `contact-routing.module.ts`.
-1. It no longer exports `ContactComponent`
+* It no longer exports `ContactComponent`.

-Now that we navigate to `ContactComponent` with the router there's no reason to make it public.
+Now that you navigate to `ContactComponent` with the router, there's no reason to make it public.
-Nor does it need a selector.
+Also, `ContactComponent` doesn't need a selector.
 No template will ever again reference this `ContactComponent`.
-It's gone from the [_AppComponent_ template](#app-component-template).
+It's gone from the [AppComponent template](#app-component-template).

 {@a hero-module}
-### Lazy loaded routing to a module
+### Lazy-loaded routing to a module

-The lazy loaded `HeroModule` and `CrisisModule` follow the same principles as any feature module.
+The lazy-loaded `HeroModule` and `CrisisModule` follow the same principles as any feature module.
 They don't look different from the eagerly loaded `ContactModule`.

-The `HeroModule` is a bit more complex than the `CrisisModule` which makes it a more interesting and useful example.
-Here's its file structure:
+The `HeroModule` is a bit more complex than the `CrisisModule`, which makes it a more interesting and useful example.
+Its file structure is as follows:

 <aio-filetree>